Views

 Viewing a found network resource

-Note that resources can be repeated in the Network & Security view.
+Note that resources can be repeated in the Network and Security view.
 In the example above, multiple shield icons are highlighted for the same interface.
 These are repetitions of the same interface shown in different path configurations.

 For AWS, the traffic topology tab shows what's behind the AWS Global Accelerator or Load Balancer that is serving your application.
 You can distinguish between traffic flow that originates outside AWS and is destined in AWS, originates and is destined in AWS, and originates in AWS and is destined outside AWS.
 This means that you can identify network blindspots in the context of where traffic originates and is destined.
 You can also see traffic flow size (bytes/sec) between each hierarchical AWS instance, e.g. AWS account, AWS region, VPC, AZ, Subnet, AWS instance, and AWS elastic network interface.